concesar12/Expense_Tracker/Readme.md

 44. Creation of the spline chart using sync fusion
 45. Income, expense and income expense were added to be displayed in the chart
 46. Using Linq for various queries
+47. Added new lines of the spline chart
+48. Added style of the lines and colour
+49. Added Recent transactions modeule on index